Till Deaf Do Us Part

 Till Deaf Do Us Part is the tenth studio album by the British rock group Slade.
-It was released on 13 November 1981 and reached No. 68 on the UK charts.
+It was released on 16 November 1981 and reached No. 68 on the UK charts.
 The album was produced by Slade.
 Although not as successful as We'll Bring the House Down earlier in the year, this album sold well.

 The single "Lock Up Your Daughters" was a UK Top 30 hit – the band opening the 24 September edition of Top of the Pops with it – and became a staple at Slade concerts.

-Later in the 1990s, re-issues of the album on CD replaced the album's original artwork with a group photo.
+Various re-issues of the album on CD in the 1990s replaced the album's original artwork with a group photo.